Wondering if you can rest your prime rib in a cooler?

 Prime Beef Rib Roast – What You Need To Know About The Meat

 The meat is cut from the top of the rib bones.
-These muscle fibers are not used by the animal.
+The animal does not use these muscle fibers.
+Which makes them tender without connective tissue!

 Considerations When Resting The Prime Rib In A Cooler